passbolt/passbolt_help/_includes/hosting/docker/docker-usage.md

 Note: strings between '<' and '>' are variables that the users should fill with their data.

-Passbolt require some data to be persistant, most notably the OpenPGP server keys.
-But also the images, and potentially the SSL certificate.
-You can read more about it bellow.
+Passbolt requires some data to be persistant, most notably the OpenPGP server keys.
+However, images and potentially the SSL certificate might also need to be persisted depending on your specific configuration.
+You can read more about it below.